onzfonz/comp227/src/content/4/en/part4a.md

 ### Exercises 4.3-4.7

-Let's create a collection of helper functions that are meant to assist in dealing with the show list.
+Let's create a collection of helper functions that are meant to assist in dealing with the show watchlist.
 Create the functions into a file called *utils/list_helper.js*.
 Write your tests into an appropriately named test file under the *tests* directory.